smtcoq/smtcoq/src/BEST_PRACTICE.md

 Theories are organized in sub-directories whose names are the names of each theory.

 ## Compilation

-Before pushing or making a pull request to the master branch, make sure that the project compiles with both standard and native Coq.
+Before pushing or making a pull request to the master branch:
+- make sure that the project compiles (`make`) and that the unit tests pass (`make test`) with **both** standard and native Coq;
+- make sure that the unit tests pass in asynchronous mode with standard Coq (`make asynctest`).